vivekkumar004/vivekkumar004/README.md

 <h1 align="center">Hi 👋, I'm Vivek Kumar</h1>
-<h3 align="center">A passionate frontend developer from India.
-Developing new skills.</h3>
+<h3 align="center">A passionate front-end Web and Mobile developer from India.
+Developing new skills.
+My passion for coding has bought me into this role and this is one of the best decisions I have ever made</h3>

 - Currently working on these frameworks and Libraries **React, React Native, Next.js**